mngethe/Portfolio-gn/README.md

 ##	project setup instructions
 Clone the repository
-open the reposiry in VS Code
+open the repository in VS Code
 Serve with live server

 ##	live link